scidsg/project-info/hush-line/Events/defcon32.md

-# Personal Server DEF CON 32 Giveaway
+# Hush Line Personal Server DEF CON 32 Giveaway

 We’re giving away a Personal Server at DEF CON 32 this year!
 The device is valued at $500, and hosts a Tor-only copy of the Hush Line whistleblowing platform on-device.
 The Personal Server hardware comes in a custom designed, milled A606 case, with an epaper display.
 SSH and USB are disabled, and every device is sealed with two uniquely numbered tamper evident tags, guarding against physical access.